Cozonac Recipe (VIDEO)

 This post may contain affiliate links.
 Please see our privacy policy for more details.

-Cozonac is a traditional sweet bread originating from Romania, Moldova and other Balkan countries.
-It is particularly popular during holidays like Christmas, Easter and New Year’s.
-Growing up, we were lucky enough to enjoy it year-round.
-My recipe takes the ever-intimidating and somewhat-complicated steps of Cozonac and simplifies it for you.
+Cozonac, sometimes referred to as Romanian Cozonac, is a traditional sweet bread originating from Romania, Moldova and other Balkan countries.
+My delicious recipe takes the ever-intimidating and somewhat-complicated steps of the original recipe and simplifies it for you.
 Consider this your ultimate guide!

 Two Cozonac Babka loaves.